umass-gis/workshops/content/static-map/exercise.md

 ## Overview

-In this exercise, I'll create a map following the [How to Design Your Own Map](/map-design/#how-to-design-your-own-map) guide, answering each question one-by-one.
+In this exercise, I'll create a map following the [How to Design Your Own Map](/map-design/#how-to-design-your-own-map) guide.
 You can watch the workshop recording if you would like to follow along with the demo.

 ### Resources to check out
 {: .no_toc }

 * Ujaval Gandhi's [Making a Map (QGIS3)](https://www.qgistutorials.com/en/docs/3/making_a_map.html) is an excellent step-by-step tutorial that you can follow along using the data from this workshop.
-* The QGIS Training Manual's module on [Laying out the Maps](https://docs.qgis.org/3.22/en/docs/training_manual/map_composer/index.html) has a series of follow-along exercises showing how to create a map.
+* The QGIS Training Manual's module on [Laying out the Maps](https://docs.qgis.org/3.28/en/docs/training_manual/map_composer/index.html) has a series of follow-along exercises showing how to create a map.

 ---
 ## Decide what you want to map